Opus Dei: Mortification

 Public attention has focused on Opus Dei's practice of mortification of the flesh.
-Examples include fasting and remaining silent for certain hours during the day when this is compatible with family or professional duties.
+Examples include fasting and remaining silent for certain hours during the day when this is compatible with family and professional duties.
+Opus Dei faithful also use the cilice and the discipline for mortification of the flesh.

 Mortification has a long history in many world religions, including the Catholic Church.
 Popes have endorsed it as a way of 'following Christ', who died of crucifixion and who, speaking of anybody that sought to be his disciple, said: "let him deny himself, take up his cross daily and follow me" (Luke 9:23).

 Organization and activities

 Governance

 In Pope John Paul II's 1982 decree known as the Apostolic constitution Ut Sit, Opus Dei was established as a personal prelature, an official structure of the Catholic Church, similar to a diocese in that it contains lay people and secular priests led by a bishop.
 However, whereas a bishop normally has a territory or diocese, the prelate of Opus Dei is pastor to the members and priests of Opus Dei worldwide, no matter what diocese they are in.
 Opus Dei is the only personal prelature in existence.
 In addition to being governed by Ut Sit and by the Catholic Church's general law, Opus Dei is governed by the church's Particular Law concerning Opus Dei, otherwise known as Opus Dei's statutes.
 This specifies the objectives and workings of the prelature.
-The prelature is under the Congregation for Bishops.
+The prelature is under the Dicastery for the Clergy.

 Opus Dei's highest assembled bodies are the General Congresses, which are convened once every eight years.
 There are separate congresses for the men's and women's branches of Opus Dei.
 The General Congresses are made up of members appointed by the prelate and are responsible for advising him about the prelature's future.
 The men's General Congress also elects the prelate from a list of candidates chosen by their female counterparts.
 After the death of a prelate, a special elective General Congress is convened.
 The women nominate their preferred candidates for the prelate and is voted upon by the men to become the next prelate—an appointment that must be confirmed by the Pope.

 The head of the Opus Dei prelature is known as the prelate.
 The prelate is the primary governing authority and is assisted by two councils—the General Council (made up of men) and the Central Advisory (made up of women).
 The prelate holds his position for life.
 The current prelate of Opus Dei is Fernando Ocáriz Braña, who became the third prelate of Opus Dei on 23 January 2017.
 The first prelate of Opus Dei was Álvaro del Portillo, who held the position from 1982 until his death in 1994.